ggsurya/C-Projects/README.md

 ### 1. 🔢 Simple Calculator App

-A basic calculator that performs addition, subtraction, multiplication, division, and modulus calculations.
+A basic calculator that performs addition, subraction, multiplication and division calculations.
 It uses simple functions and conditional statements to handle different operations.

-Key concepts: Using functions to organize code, applying conditionals to select operations, and utilizing math library functions for calculations.
+Key concepts: Using functions to organize code, applying swich conditionals to select operations, and utilizing functions for calculations.

 Performs:
 - Addition